E3SM-Project/E3SM-Project.github.io/docs/user-guides/adding-grid-support-step-by-step-guide.md

-# Adding Support for New Grids - Step-by-Step Guide
+# Adding Support for New Grids

 The purpose of this guide is to outline all the necessary steps for running E3SM on a new grid for the atmosphere and land components.
 The process is similar for uniform and regionally refined grids, although regionally refined cases will likely require some special considerations which will be noted where appropriate.